freshev/micropython/ports/air780/README.md

 * Firmware resets the module by SMS 'reset' (configurable).
 * You can configure module with auto respawned (after delete) `main.py` script from `examples` folder.
 * My Air780EG module often does not boot correctly due to insufficient power from USB.
-* To run FotaToolkit under Linux the bash script [FotaToolkit](../../lib/luatos-soc-2022/tools/dtools/FotaToolkit) and [deltagen](../../lib/luatos-soc-2022/tools/deltagen) were written
+* To run FotaToolkit under Linux the bash script [FotaToolkit](../../lib/luatos-soc-2022/tools/dtools/FotaToolkit) and [deltagen](../../lib/luatos-soc-2022/tools/deltagen) were written.
 * You can deploy BINPKG and FOTA pack files to another folder in compressed or uncompressed form (configurable)
+* When REPL over USB feature used, writing special characters to UART over USB (or soft reboot in MP) conflicts with Luatools (module hangs).
+Close Luatools window or use REPL over UART1/UART2.